camchu2001/my-wiki/docs/06. Artificial Intelligence/Non-Technical Introduction to AI/What is AI?.md

 2. **Generative AI:** an AI technology that can produce high-quality content, such as text, images, audio, or code.
 Generative models learn patterns in input data (training data) and generate new, similar data. e.g. ChatGPT, Bard, Midjourney, DAL-E.
 	* This is a bit *more general purpose*.
 Chat GPT can be a copy editor, brainstorming partner, text summarizer, etc.
 3. **AGI (artificial general intelligence):** a ***hypothetical*** AI system that could **perform any intellectual tasks that a human can**, and maybe more.
 	* AI research is taking small steps to achieve AGI, but realistically, we are still very far from AGI.
-No AGI system exists yet and it may take many technological breakthroughs before we get there.
+No AGI system exists yet. it may take many technological breakthroughs before we get there.

 > The rapid progress in ANI and generative AI has caused people to conclude that there’s a lot of progress in AGI, which leads to overblown and unnecessary fears about sentient robots taking over humanity.